BrowserFoFullScreen/App/README.md

-# Learning English
+# CampusOfGuilinUniversity

 ## FeedBack
-If you have any questions, please contact our technical support: us3073@163.com
+If you have any questions, please contact our technical support: x5c95u@163.com